Unitel Bolivia: History

 In April 1996, Unitel began broadcasting the CONMEBOL France 98 Qualifiers where it broadcast the away matches of the Bolivian Soccer Team against the teams of Venezuela, Peru, Colombia, Ecuador and Argentina live for all of Bolivia, as well as the Monasterio family channel broadcast the three games of those South American qualifiers for France '98 also live for all of Bolivia.

-In September 1997, the channel was officially launched via satellite and shortly thereafter it obtained national coverage.
+In September 1997, the new channel was officially launched via satellite and shortly thereafter it obtained national coverage.
+The new brand gave Unitel a modern outlook and aiming to take part in a globalized competitive market.
+In the early-mid 2000s, the Monasterio family bought a station in Cochabamba.
 Today, it is considered one of the largest privately owned television networks in Bolivia.